shagene/wordle-wramble/APP_DOC.md

 Clicks "Share It" for a shortened URL.

 ### Play
-Kid unscrambles on "Game" page, gets feedback.
+Child unscrambles on "Game" page, gets feedback.

 ### Review
 Views stars on "Progress" page.